petre-renware/sdeven/doc_src/SDEVEN.70_LIP.md

 There are 3 kind of license models (types) used by company for software products:

+`open licenses`

-* **open licenses** - these are free (there is no cost to pay for them); for these licenses the company still preserve the *intellectual property and copyright*, just offer for free the rights of use; any other services *are not necessarily and default covered by this license*, but if you how to do it, you're free to download the software, install and use it without any obligations; however, ***you cannot sale / resale*** the system /product as it would be your own property
+:   these are *free* (ie, there is no cost to pay for them) - for these licenses the company preserve the *intellectual property and copyright* and offer for free the rights of use - any other services *are not default covered by this license* - *cannot sale or resale* the system / product

+`turn key licenses`

-* **turn key licenses** - these are systems / products made especially for a customer, eventually paid by him and the intellectual property is transferred to the customer; so, after finishing the system, ***company has no right to sell / resell or use the code or parts of code AS IT WAS TRANSFERRED***; however, in most cases, two "evidence" read only CD are made with the code for which the intellectual property is transferred
+:   these are system products *made especially* for a customer, paid by him and the *intellectual property is transferred* to the customer - after finishing the system, *company has no right to sell / resell or use the code or parts of code AS IT WAS TRANSFERRED* - however, in most cases, two "evidence" `read only CDs` are made having a reference of the code for which the intellectual property is transferred

+`commercial licenses`

-* **commercial licenses** - these are strictly with payment for usage; quantification of payment is / can be made in various forms, for example number of users, number of computers, number of processors, quantity of memory, and so on; in most cases, the software restrict usage by "forcing" in a way these quantities, of course first thing being the software ability to "count" for them
+:   these are strictly with *payment for usage* - quantification of payment is be made in various forms (and unit of measures), for example number of users, number of computers, number of processors, quantity of memory, and so on - the software can restrict usage (but is not mandatory, being a design specification) by "forcing" in a way these quantities, of course first thing being the software ability to "count" for them

-Of course there are many other taxonomies but these are relevant for software development as activity, the others being useful for other domains like product management or legal / lawyers structures.
+!!! warning "IMPORTANT notice"

->**IMPORTANT notice**: If not otherwise specified, open licenses should be accompanied with text: "**This software is a copyright of company Systems (REN CONSULTING SOFT ACTIVITY SRL).**".
+    If not otherwise specified, open licenses should be accompanied with text: "**This software is a copyright of company Systems (REN CONSULTING SOFT ACTIVITY SRL).**".
 Text should be put at start of license content as to not alter its original text which is usually published and can be referred AS IS.

 ## System vs Product

+!!! tip "Software targets of development cycle"
-For a software there are 3 major "end of cycle": to become a product, to become a system or both.
+    For a software there are 3 major *targets of development cycle*:

+    * to become a product
+    * to become a system
+    * to become both.

-As **system**, a software should have an installation procedure, which could be just a documentation or other automation software.
+As **system**, a software should have an *installation* procedure, which could be just a documentation or other automation software.
 This procedure should be *clear*, *well defined* (ie, deterministic, without ambiguities) and *repeatable*.

-As **product** must have an *usage documentation* (ie, day by day), an *administration documentation* (ie, installation, configuration, maintenance), a *packaging* procedure.
+As **product** must have an *usage documentation* (ie, work procedures), an *administration documentation* (ie, installation, configuration, maintenance), a *packaging* procedure.

-These are from manufacturing point of view, other processes requiring any other issues, for example in marketing a logo would bw required for a product, etc.
+There are also other "things" especially from commercial point of view such as:

+* a logo would bw required for a product
+* presentation materials, presentation views (ie, slides), a presentation site, some hints for sales and bid teams (ie, `130-SKIT` elements)

 This methodology assures that the essential parts of both taxonomies will be covered, at least in raw forms creating the base for future / next refinement levels.